 While addicted I did the following:

 Went to the bodega at 3am in a raging snowstorm with 2 feet of snow on the ground ’cause I was outta smokes.
 Left airports and had to go through security a second time because I needed a puff so bad.
 Would constantly have to leave a social dinner table to go outside for a smoke.
 Was known to need to be left alone in the mornings until my first coffee and cigarette.
-And worst of all, I once lost a fine ass Dylan McDermott lookalike, hard-bodied hottie of a lawyer because he didn’t like that I smoked!
+And worst of all, I once lost a fine ass Dylan McDermott lookalike, a hard-bodied hottie of a lawyer because he didn’t like that I smoked!
 Now honestly, that’s addicted!
+I wish I could find him now!

 Here are six tips to help you quit: